overlinden/CryptoList/README.md

 Required 3rd party libraries:
 * http://jpgpmime.sourceforge.net/

 This software is currently in beta stage.
-A test mailing list is setup at cryptolist@wps-verlinden.de If you want to perticipate in the test please provide your public key and your email address to: oliver@wps-verlinden.de
+A test mailing list is setup at cryptolist@wps-verlinden.de
+If you want to participate in the test please provide your public key and your email address to: oliver@wps-verlinden.de